uno-labs/UnoSemuxLightCoreWasm/docs/source/usage/Addr.rst

 .. js:class:: Addr

-   This class is designed to work with a specific key pair (not with an :term:`HD wallet`).
+   This class is designed to work with a specific key pair (not with an :term:`HD wallet` or an :term:`HD Group`).

 Static methods
 --------------

-.. js:function:: sImportPrivateKeyStrHex(hexPrivate)

-   :param string hexPrivate: A HEX form of an importing private key.
-   :returns: An ``object`` of :js:class:`Addr` class.

-   | Imports a private key.

-.. js:function:: sGenerateNew()

-   :returns: An ``object`` of :js:class:`Addr` class.

-   | Generates a new key pair.
+   The class has no static methods.

 Class methods
 -------------

-.. js:function:: addrStrHex()
+.. js:method:: address()

    :returns: A ``string`` containing a :term:`Semux-address` (without leading '0x').